alifsemi/alif_ml-embedded-evaluation-kit/docs/documentation.md

 - [Wav2Letter](https://github.com/ARM-software/ML-zoo/blob/master/models/speech_recognition/wav2letter/tflite_int8).
 - Anomaly Detection (coming soon).

-When using Ethos-U55 backend, the NN model is assumed to be optimized by Vela compiler.
+When using Ethos-U55 NPU backend, the NN model is assumed to be optimized by Vela compiler.
 However, even if not, it will fall back on the CPU and execute, if supported by TensorFlow Lite Micro.

 ![Vela compiler](./media/vela_flow.jpg)

-The Vela compiler is a tool that can optimize a neural network model into a version that can run on an embedded system containing Ethos-U55.
+The Vela compiler is a tool that can optimize a neural network model into a version that can run on an embedded system containing Ethos-U55 NPU.

-The optimized model will contain custom operators for sub-graphs of the model that can be accelerated by Ethos-U55, the remaining layers that cannot be accelerated are left unchanged and will run on the CPU using optimized (CMSIS-NN) or reference kernels provided by the inference engine.
+The optimized model will contain custom operators for sub-graphs of the model that can be accelerated by Ethos-U55 NPU, the remaining layers that cannot be accelerated are left unchanged and will run on the CPU using optimized (CMSIS-NN) or reference kernels provided by the inference engine.